 A personal cyber insurance policy is designed to provide financial reimbursement for costs associated with digital information theft and assets up to your cyber insurance policy’s limits.

 Should I Consider a Personal Cyber Insurance Policy?

 Even though we see news stories and articles about online cyberattacks on corporations and other businesses, we never think a cyberattack could happen to us.
-But think about it: we put ourselves at risk every day when we use the internet.
+But think about it: we put ourselves at risk daily using the internet.

 From computers and smartphones to connected home devices, we use and rely upon these technologies.
 In turn, this creates opportunities for cyber attackers to infiltrate your home.
 They access your data, steal your information, extort money, and commit fraud in your name.